 My Indian “boyfriend” doesn’t care about my past, he only sees our future together; knowing I am none of those things his society believes.

 We did it!!
-See wedding pics and follow our story in the links below:
+See wedding pics and follow our story below:

 Read about when I met “My Indian Boyfriend “—>HERE